 Breast tomosynthesis - a tool for early detection of breast cancer

-In a conventional mammogram, fibro glandular and fatty breast tissues appear white and grey in color respectively.
+In a conventional mammogram, fibro glandular and fatty breast tissues appear white and grey in colour respectively.
 Any abnormalities such as tumors also appear white.
 This makes differentiating a normal breast tissue and tumor difficult, especially in women with dense fibro glandular tissues.
-A potentially cancerous tumor can escape detection in mammogram if it is overlapped by breast tissues.
+A potentially cancerous tumor can escape detection in a mammogram if it is overlapped by breast tissues.
 On the other hand, DBT presents the dense tissue of breast explicitly by taking multiple images of breast similar to that of a CT scan.
 The X-ray tube in DBT moves in an arc over the breast, capturing images of its each anatomical layer.
-As a result, the overlap is removed and tumors are much easier to recognize.
-While this increases the report reading time by about 50%, compared to a 2D mammography, DBT’s improved tissue identification, tumor visualization, and a lower recall rate for additional testing make it the foremost test for screening breast cancer.
+As a result, the overlap is removed and tumors are much easier to recognise.
+While this increases the report reading time by about 50%, compared to a 2D mammography, DBT’s improved tissue identification, tumor visualisation, and a lower recall rate for additional testing make it the foremost test for screening breast cancer.